wdi-sf-july/notes/week_05_project_week/day_03/readme.md

 1. Did you __commit__ your most recent changes and push them to heroku?
 If you made any changes or installed any new modules, heroku will not know about it until you run ```git push heroku master```
 2. Is your `config.json` file is set up correctly?
 Make sure the NODE_ENV is set to 'production' and then check to see that the information from your DATABASE_URL variable match what is in the `config.json`
 3. We can't use the alias sqlize anymore, so when you run your migrations make sure to run `heroku run node_modules/.bin/sequelize SEQUELIZE_COMMAND`
+4. Did you accidentally forget to create config variables for your keys?
+Remember to add your keys using heroku config:set VARIABLE_NAME=VALUE
+5. Is there anything in your .gitignore file that heroku needs?

 ### Heroku best practices